julianmak/NEMO-related/docs/compilation_notes/HKUST_HPC3.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-.. _sec:hkust:
+.. _sec:hkusthpc3:

 HKUST HPC3 compilation
 ======================

 The build uses NEMO 3.7/4.0 + XIOS 2.0 as the example.
 For installing other versions, extrapolate from the other notes.

 HKUST HPC3 is a cluster with SLURM.
 The usual ``module load/swap/purge/unload/list/avail`` works here, and the system so far is built by default with ``gcc8.4`` and the relevant netCDF4 and HDF5 libraries (serial and parallel version).

 Compilers
 ---------

 .. note::

   HPC3 now has the gcc5.4 compilers at ``module swap gnu/8.4.0 gnu/5.4.0``.
-MPI
-  bindings not available so those still need to be built.
+MPI bindings not available so those still need to be built.

 So the first problem is compilers for XIOS.
 As far as I can tell (I am happy to be wrong), as of writing, XIOS doesn't play well with ``gcc`` versions above 6 and so using the system compilers will fail, and indeed building XIOS as per usual hits the c++ standard and some routine naming errors (my understanding is that the newer versions of gcc are more strict with naming).
 So I decided to build the compilers myself (and with it all the other libraries just for safety).
 See the :ref:`packages <sec:other-pack>` page.

 After a few hours (it takes that long for a bootstrap build) I have ``gcc5.4`` in ``/scratch/PI/jclmak/custom_libs/gcc5.4/``.
 I proceeded to relogin, unload ``gcc8.4`` and building the libraries into the same target folder for safety (needed to build ``m4``).
 I have a specific environment file that includes

 .. code-block:: none